 Festival season seems to come round faster and faster each year.
-For 2016, I’m migrating my Top 25 Family Festivals in London and Beyond guide to its very own page on Babes about Town, with a new format for easy updating as the list of family festivals grows larger and lovelier each year!
+I’ve migrated my Top 25 Family Festivals in London and Beyond guide to its very own page on Babes about Town, with a new format for easy updating as the list of family festivals grows larger and lovelier each year!

 The first weekend in May saw the second ever Geronimo Festival take over Harewood House (tickets still available for Geronimo at Tatton Park on May 29-30).
 And last weekend London celebrated another successful Urban Village Fete in Greenwich.

 Rain or shine, flowers in your hair, wellies on your feet and a great big grin on your face… Here’s to an excellent summer of parties x

 Top Family Festivals in London and Beyond (2017)